-- A. VALIDITY: If any section, paragraph, subdivision, clause or provision of these Regulations is adjudged to be invalid, such adjudication shall apply only to the section, paragraph, subdivision, clause or provision so adjudged, and the remainder of these Regulations shall be deemed valid and effective. - B. EFFECTIVE DATE: The effective date of these revised Regulations shall be June 25, 2019.
+- A. VALIDITY: If any section, paragraph, subdivision, clause or provision of these Regulations is adjudged to be invalid, such adjudication shall apply only to the section, paragraph, subdivision, clause or provision so adjudged, and the remainder of these Regulations shall be deemed valid and effective. - B. EFFECTIVE DATE: The effective date of these Regulations is March 15, 1994. - C. LAST REVISION DATE: The last revision date of these Regulations is June 30, 2021.

+APPENDIX A

-APPENDIX A ZONING ILLUSTRATIONS
+ZONING ILLUSTRATIONS